Česky English

 Pedals

 What to say about pedals?
 Nothing special, just note that the left one has left-handed thread, so it screws into the crank counterclockwise.
 Pedals are quite simple, even the cheapest ones can work reliably for years.
-And unlike the bottom bracket axles, they all have the same threads, so replacement is not a problem.
+And all have the same threads, so replacement is never a problem.

-There are several types of clipless pedals, SPD (Shimano Pedaling Dynamics) is probably the most widespread one.
+There are several types of clipless pedals.
+Probably the most common one for mountain and touring bikes is SPD (Shimano Pedaling Dynamics).
 Their only adjustable element is the rear hook tension.
-It must be strong enough to hold the foot safely, but weak enough to allow comfortable unclipping.
-I like a rather weak setting: I loosen the spring completely and then tighten it until I can't move it with a bare hand.
-Second adjustable thing is cleat position on the shoe, the optimal position is generally different for everyone (I have it as far back as possible).
+It must be strong enough to hold the foot safely, but weak enough to allow quick and comfortable unclipping.
+I prefer the spring to be pretty loose: just tight enough so that I can't move it with a bare hand.
+Another adjustable thing is cleat position on the shoe, the optimal position is very individual.
+The most common recommendation is to put the pedal axle under the ball of the foot, but I like it further back.
+SPD shoes come in many shapes, including some which look like normal walking shoes, cleats fully recessed in the soles, so you can walk in them without problems.

 There are also combo pedals with a platform on one side and clipless mechanism on the other.
 It looks like a good idea, but it doesn't work for me.
-Clipless pedals need almost 2 cm higher seat, so you either have to readjust it with every change of pedaling mode, or live with some uncomfortable and unhealthy compromise.
-So I'd recommend either platforms or clipless, but not both at the same time.
+In my case, clipless pedals need almost 2 cm higher seat, so I either have to readjust it with every change of pedaling mode, or live with some uncomfortable and unhealthy compromise.
+Good for experimenting with various configurations, not so good for normal use.

 Ads: